Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it refers to an unfair or unjust situation, especially when someone is treated poorly or taken advantage of.
 "Raw" here doesn’t refer to something uncooked, but rather to something harsh or undeserved.
-The phrase has a figurative meaning that cannot be understood from the literal words alone.
+The idiom has a figurative meaning that cannot be understood from the literal words alone.

 Origin: